 To prepare Gouramis for breeding, feed them a varied diet that includes flake food, algae wafers or spirulina flakes, along with freeze-dried bloodworms, tubifex, and brine shrimp.
 You can also feed them live foods and some fresh veggies like chopped lettuce or cucumber for a few days.
 At breeding time, the male becomes vibrant and much darker than the female.
 The female Blue Gourami in prime breeding condition will look she ate a golf ball.
 She is very fat and full of eggs.
 You will know it when you see this; there is no question she is ready.
 If the male doesn’t like the surroundings he will not build a bubble nest.
 If there is no nest, there will be no place for the female to deposit her eggs.
-So, the first thing that you need to do is get a tank ready that will suit the male.
+So, the next thing that you need to do is get a tank ready that will suit the male.

 The Best Tank Environment for Breeding Gourami

 The tank itself should ideally be around 20-gallons, long, with older water and floating plants.
 The tank temperature should be somewhere between 74 F to 79 F and the pH should be somewhat neutral to slightly acidic.
 Gouramis prefer relatively soft water and a well-planted tank is always a plus.

 The tank shouldn’t have an air stone or filter because the male likes calm water to build his nest in.
 If the water has too much turbulence he will not even try to build a nest.
-They are labyrinth fish so they can live in poorly oxygenated water because they will go to the surface to breathe.
+Gouramis are labyrinth fish so they can live in poorly oxygenated water because they will go to the surface to breathe air.

-It is very important to have loose branches and leaves of aquatic plants floating on the surface of the water; this is how the male structures his bubble nest.
-You can prepare the fish by feeding the pair live foods and some fresh veggies like lettuce or cucumber for a few days.
+It is very important to have loose branches and leaves of aquatic plants floating on the surface of the water as these are used by the male in building his bubble nest.

 How Gouramis Breed